On Strong Diameter Padded Decompositions: Applications

-For the case of graphs with doubling dimension $\ddim$, we constructed the first strong-diameter sparse covers.
+For the case of graphs with doubling dimension $\ddim$, we constructed the first strong sparse covers.
 Plugging our \Cref{thm:DdimCover} into the framework of \cite{ENW16}, we obtain the first path reporting distance oracle for doubling graphs.
-The only relevant previous distance oracle for doubling metrics is by Bartal et al. \cite{BGKLR11}.
+The only relevant previous distance oracle for doubling metrics is by Bartal \etal \cite{BGKLR11}.
 However, they focused on the $1+\eps$-stretch regime, where inherently the oracle size has exponential dependency on $\ddim$.

 \begin{corollary} Given an $n$-vertex weighted graph $G=(V,E,w)$ with doubling dimension $\ddim$ and aspect ratio $\Lambda$, for every parameter $t\ge \Omega(1)$, there is a path reporting distance oracle with stretch $O(t)$, space $O(n\cdot 2^{\nicefrac{\ddim}{t}}\cdot\ddim\cdot\log \Lambda)$ \footnote{This is assuming $\Lambda>\log t$, otherwise simply using an arbitrary shortest path tree will provide a distance oracle with stretch $O(\log t)$.} and query time $O(\log\log\Lambda)$.